 The first modern airblast sprayer was developed in the mid 1900’s, but competed with existing equipment before it was adopted by the majority.
-As you can see in Figure 1, we’ve come a long way.
+As you can see below, we’ve come a long way.
 As application technology continues to evolve and grow, so does the array of choices facing growers.

 Provide Agro (a subsidiary of N. M. Bartlett Inc.) had been considering introducing a new airblast sprayer to Canada for more than ten years.
 After deciding not to get into the manufacturing game, they explored importing sprayers from Europe and Australia.
 In late 2014 they recently invited me to see their choice: the H.S.S.
 CF airblast sprayer built by Holland-based “Hol Spraying Systems”.

-It’s not often I get to see a “new” airblast sprayer.
+It’s not often I get to see a “new” airblast sprayer design.
 To be fair, H.S.S. has been building similar sprayers in Holland for more than 20 years, so technically it was new-to-me.

 The H.S.S.
 CF sprayer.
 Outwardly this PTO-driven sprayer appears very different from Ontario’s typical fleet of airblast sprayers.
 Notably the flexible ducts and gantry comprising the tower, and the double axle.
 However, it operates using the same principles as our more familiar sprayers and following a brief inspection of welds and fastens (and given its more than 20 year history in Europe) it appears to be very durable.

 Each duct is paired to a nozzle body, and that means each air outlet can be adjusted individually.
 The tower structure can be customized to match everything from vines to high-density orchards and even has an optional woolly aphid attachment for directing air and spray up-and-into the canopy.
 For taller crops like hops and semi-dwarf trees, a second fan can extend the tower to 5.5 m.